aws-solutions-library-samples/osml-model-runner-test/README.md

 ```

 ### Running Tests in Docker
-Arguments can be passed in to docker run in the same way that they are porvided to the shell script.
+Arguments can be passed in to docker run in the same way that they are provided to the shell script.
 For example, the container can be built and run as follows:

 ```
 docker build . -t model-runner-hydra-test:latest
 docker run -v ~/.aws:/root/.aws model-runner-hydra-test:latest small centerpoint NITF JPEG us-west-2 $ACCOUNT_NUMBER
 ```

-Credentials from the users account are volume mounted into the container's root directory.
+Credentials from the user's account are volume mounted into the container's root directory.

 ### Running LoadTest